Listening to a Hines Managing Director Explain How a $3B Project Actually Moves

 It's a huge site in central San Diego, right next to Fashion Valley, with the San Diego River running through it, trolley access nearby, freeway visibility, and all the complexity that comes with trying to turn that into something mixed-use and walkable.

-The vision itself is ambitious: • 4,300 residential units • 430 affordable units • around 1 million square feet of office / life science • around 150,000 square feet of retail • roughly 97 acres of parks and open space
+The vision laid out in the Riverwalk Specific Plan is ambitious: • 4,300 residential units • 430 affordable units • around 1 million square feet of office / life science • around 150,000 square feet of retail • roughly 97 acres of parks and open space

 That is not just “adding buildings.”
 That is trying to shape how people live, move, gather, and experience a part of the city.